 Manual Lymphatic Drainage—A safe, effective, and gentle approach to cleansing the body's tissues.
 MLD mimics the lymphatic system's natural movement to help drain excess fluid from soft tissues and detoxify the body.
-Most often used to treat lymphedema, it can also benefit by enhancing the immune system and the body's healing potential.
+Most often used to treat lymphedema, it can also enhance the immune system and body's healing potential.
+Technique enhances post surgical recovery.
 Jeannine is trained in the Dr. Vodder approach and methodology as a certified lymphatic therapist.
 To learn more go to vodderschool.com.

 Myofascial Release—Fascia is a web of connective tissue that surrounds the muscles, bones and nerves of the body.
 A slow, sustained pressure is applied against soft tissue until a release is achieved.
-Helps decrease pain and increase mobility by breaking up adhesions in the connective tissue.
+This helps decrease pain and increase mobility by breaking up adhesions in the connective tissue.
 Jeannine is certified and trained by John F. Barnes in his Myofascial Release Approach.
 To learn more go to myofascialrelease.com.

-Reflexology—Reflexology is a protocol of manual techniques, such as thumb and finger-walking, hook and backup and rotating-on-a-point, applied to specific reflex areas predominantly on the feet and hands.
-These techniques stimulate the complex neural pathways linking body systems, supporting the body’s efforts to function optimally.
+Reflexology—Reflexology is a protocol of manual techniques, such as thumb and finger-walking, and rotating-on-a-point, applied to specific reflex areas predominantly on the feet and hands.
+These techniques stimulate the complex neural pathways linking body systems, and support the body’s efforts to function optimally.
 The effectiveness of reflexology is recognized worldwide by various national health institutions and the public at large as a distinct complementary practice within the holistic health field.
 This physical act of applying pressure to specific points helps promote a state of relaxation and balance in the body to achieve overall wellness.
 Also a wonderful compliment to treatments for plantar fasciitis, hand, ankle and foot injuries.
-Jeannine is a ARCB certified reflexologist.
-To learn more go to arcb.net.